SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Quality Checks for Data Products

 \subsection{Comparison with WISE Photometry}

-Another quality test for SIMLA cubes is to check their agreement with WISE W3 photometry.
-For this test, spectra were extracted from SIMLA cubes and photometry was extracted from background-subtracted WISE W3 images (see Section~\ref{sec:judge1}) using 5\arcsec\ radius circular apertures.
+Another quality test for SIMLA cubes is to check their agreement with WISE W3 photometry at fluxes above the noise floor and below the saturation limit of either instrument.
+For this test, spectra were extracted from SIMLA cubes and photometry was extracted from local background-subtracted WISE W3 images (see Section~\ref{sec:judge1}) using $r=5$\,\arcsec\ circular apertures in regions with full IRS wavelength coverage.
 This large aperture size helps mitigate light-loss effects from working with spectra across a large wavelength range.
-Synthetic W3 photometry is then derived from SIMLA spectra by convolving with the W3 filter curve, using any test regions that have spectra in all IRS suborders.
-The synthetic W3 photometry resulting from these spectra are compared with the observed W3 photometry in Figure~\ref{fig:synthphot}, showing good agreement.
+Synthetic W3 photometry is then derived from SIMLA spectra by convolving with the W3 filter curve.
+For this comparison, we exclude spectra from regions that do not pass $C_{\mathrm{ISM}}$.
+This is because our WISE background subtraction removes all spatially smooth emission including the Galactic ISM foreground, but the background subtraction for SIMLA cubes does not (see Section \ref{sec:nonzodi_foreground}).
+We therefore do not expect the flux values of SIMLA cubes to agree with W3 photometry for the faint regions that do not pass this cut.
+The synthetic W3 photometry resulting from these spectra are compared with the observed W3 photometry in Figure~\ref{fig:synthphot}, showing excellent agreement to typically within a few percent over a large range of surface brightness.